In this article:

 An article has a title, and an optional subtitle, and must be included in an Article Category.

-To create or edit articles, you must have the 'Manage articles' permission.
+To create or edit articles, you must have the 'Manage articles and documents' permission.

-To learn more about working and linking Articles, check this link : Create, link and share Knowledge Base articles
+To learn more about working and linking Articles, check this article: Create, link and share Knowledge Base articles

 Article and Documents Categories